Ram-krishna4-user/Ocean-Plastic-Pollution-Data-Analysis-Interactive-Dashboard/README.md

 # 4. Insight Interpretation & Recommendations

 Based on the visual exploration and query results, meaningful conclusions were drawn.
 These were then summarized along with realistic recommendations for policymakers, environmental organizations, and cleanup initiatives.

+This project successfully demonstrates how data analytics and visualization can transform raw environmental data into clear, actionable insights.
+The dashboard allows users to interactively explore pollution patterns, helping raise awareness and guide sustainable decision-making.